Clausura 2016 Copa MX

-The Clausura 2016 Copa MX was the 75th staging of the Copa MX, the 48th staging in the professional era and is the eighth tournament played since the 1996–97 edition.
+The Clausura 2016 Copa MX (officially the Clausura 2016 Copa Corona MX for sponsorship reasons) was the 75th staging of the Copa MX, the 48th staging in the professional era and is the eighth tournament played since the 1996–97 edition.

-This tournament began on January 19, 2016 and ended on April 13, 2016.
+This tournament began on January 19, 2016, and ended on April 13, 2016.
 The winner faced the winner of the Apertura 2015 edition, Guadalajara in the 2016 Supercopa MX for the right to qualify as Mexico 3 to the 2017 Copa Libertadores.

 Veracruz won their second title after defeating 4–1 Necaxa in the final.

 Participants

 This tournament featured clubs from Liga MX who did not participate in the 2015-16 CONCACAF Champions League (América, Querétaro, Santos Laguna and UANL) or the 2016 Copa Libertadores (UNAM, Toluca, Puebla).
 The top 13 Ascenso MX in the Apertura 2015 classification table also qualified to the tournament.

 Tiebreakers

 If two or more clubs are equal on points on completion of the group matches, the following criteria are applied to determine the rankings: